Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: INTRODUCTION

-$\bullet$ \textbf{Link selection strategy:} The second challenge is to connect to the proper Starlink satellites for space users.
-We perform a preliminary analysis of the distance and relative velocity between EO satellites and Starlink satellites, using real-world TLE (Two-Line Element) data \cite{space-track}.
-The results reveal that while space users often experience shorter distances than ground users, their relative velocities can be significantly higher, leading to severe Doppler effects and link instability.
-To address this, we design an orbit-aware, dual-criterion satellite selection strategy that dynamically balances distance and frequency shift impact.
-The strategy also considers whether the EO satellite is located within or beyond Starlink’s Service Density Boundaries (SSDB), enabling robust and efficient link establishment across diverse orbital scenarios.
+$\bullet$ \textbf{Link selection strategy:} The second challenge for space users is selecting the appropriate Starlink satellites for connection.
+Using real-world Two-Line Element (TLE) data \cite{space-track}, we analyzed the distance and relative velocity between EO and Starlink satellites.
+While space users often benefit from shorter distances than ground users, they face much higher relative velocities, causing severe Doppler effects and link instability.
+To mitigate this, we developed an orbit-aware, dual-criterion selection strategy that dynamically balances proximity and frequency shift.
+The strategy also accounts for whether the EO satellite is inside or outside Starlink’s Service Density Boundaries (SSDB), ensuring robust and efficient link establishment across varied orbital conditions

-$\bullet$ \textbf{Systematic downlink scheduling:} The third design challenge lies in the system-level scheduling of data downloads between EO satellites and Starlink.
-While individual link quality can be estimated using our earlier models, performance fluctuates with orbital changes and possibly faces heavy contention due to growing demand from both EO satellites and ground users.
-To address this, we model the scheduling problem as a dynamic bipartite matching task under link capacity constraints.
-We develop a throughput-optimized greedy algorithm inspired by circuit scheduling, incorporating switching penalties to reduce handover-induced performance loss \cite{Kapoor2024-vc}.
-This approach enables adaptive, high-efficiency link planning across thousands of connection opportunities.
+$\bullet$ \textbf{Systematic downlink scheduling:} The third challenge involves coordinating data downloads between EO satellites and Starlink at the system level.
+Although individual link quality can be estimated using prior models, performance varies with orbital shifts and may suffer from contention due to rising demand from both EO and ground users.
+To tackle this, we frame scheduling as a dynamic bipartite matching problem under link capacity constraints.
+We propose a throughput-optimized greedy algorithm that incorporates switching penalties to minimize handover-related performance loss \cite{Kapoor2024-vc}.
+This enables adaptive, high-efficiency link planning across thousands of connection opportunities.